>Get Kosher Certified

-STAR-K Kosher Certification is a guarantee that food products and ingredients meet all kosher requirements.
-This certification also authorizes the manufacturer to display the STAR-K emblem on the product to advertise its kosher status.
+What is certified kosher?
+STAR-K Kosher Food Certification is a guarantee that food products and ingredients meet all kosher requirements.
+This kosher certificate also authorizes the manufacturer to display the STAR-K emblem on the product to advertise its kosher status.

 The procedure for acquiring kosher certification is relatively simple.
 Upon receipt of your application, a representative of STAR-K will evaluate your company’s ingredients and products.
 Then a contract will be drafted, detailing all the requirements and obligations of both parties.
 All kosher requirements, as well as a list of all your ingredients and products, will be enumerated.
 Furthermore, the contract will outline the correct emblem authorized for each product indicating each product’s Kosher status.
 A signed contract guarantees that regular visits will be made periodically by a Rabbinic field representative of the STAR-K. The purpose of the Rabbi’s visit is to monitor compliance with the terms of the agreement by checking ingredients, products, labels, etc.